1971 Army Cadets football team

-The 1971 Army Cadets football team represented the United States Military Academy in the 1971 NCAA University Division football season.
+The 1971 Army Cadets football team represented the United States Military Academy as an independent during the 1971 NCAA University Division football season.
 In their sixth year under head coach Tom Cahill, the Cadets compiled a 6–4 record but were outscored by their opponents by a combined total of 206 to 146.
 In the annual Army–Navy Game, the Cadets defeated the Midshipmen by a 24 to 23 score.

 No Army players were selected as first-team players on the 1971 College Football All-America Team.